FAQs

 Where will I study?

-Not all disciplines are accredited at all of our partner institutions.
-The list below details all available disciplines and at which institution studentships are available.
+Not all disciplinary pathways are eligible for SCDTP funding.
+The list on this page details all available disciplines and at which institution studentships are available.

 What Masters degree will I be awarded?